-With that caveat cleared up, this award is a great way for us to shout about the bikes that impressed us the most.
+This award is a great way for us to shout about the bikes that impressed us the most.
 It’s so much more than the year in review though: we re-tested all of the shortlisted bikes again before choosing the winner.
-So even though this isn’t like a regular mbr shootout, it’s a perfect snapshot of all the 2015 bike tests.
+So even though this isn’t like a regular mbr shootout, it’s a perfect snapshot of all the 2016 bike tests.

 Testing such a wide variety of bikes is a lot of fun, but we also take it very seriously at mbr.
 Regardless of price or application, all of the bikes that feature in the magazine are tested to the same exacting standards.